 Without a standard protocol, every agent-to-merchant integration is custom.
 Your AI assistant wants to order coffee beans?
 It needs a bespoke integration with that specific roaster's API.
 Different authentication, different product schemas, different checkout flows.
 Scale that across thousands of merchants and dozens of agents, and the integration surface becomes unmanageable.

 UCP provides four things: a common vocabulary for products, inventory, and pricing.
-A discovery mechanism so agents can find out what a merchant supports.
-A capability negotiation framework — the agent says what it can do, the merchant says what it offers, they find the overlap.
-And transaction primitives for actually completing purchases.
+A discovery mechanism for capabilities.
+A negotiation framework where the agent declares what it can do, the merchant declares what it offers, and the protocol finds the overlap.
+And transaction primitives for completing purchases.
+The agent doesn't need to know the merchant's internal data model.
+It just speaks UCP.

 Why the Google-Shopify partnership matters